mrvautin/expressCart/README.md

 ##### Local configuration

 If you'd rather store settings in a file which isn't checked into version control, you can create a new settings file at `/config/settings-local.json` and store your complete settings there.
 When viewing or editing settings in the admin panel, expressCart will detect the existence of this file and update it accordingly.

+This can also be used for payment modules too.
+Any settings in the `/config/<gateway>-local.json` file will override the `/config/<gateway>.json` file.

 ##### Cart name and Cart description